-- Installation of energy efficient lighting systems which use LED lights and voice controlled switches - Use of notices and signs to advocate energy saving and reduce idle consumption by unused electrical appliances - Setting air-conditioners to 26 degree Celsius - Green design to utilize natural light and facilitate air ventilation - Turning off non-essential lights during lunch breaks - Replacement of light bulbs with LED lights and utilize natural sunlight as feasible
+- Installation of energy efficient lighting systems which use LED lights and voice controlled switches.
+In the meanwhile, some of the traditional viewing lights were converted to energy efficient LED viewing lights.
+For example, the traditional surgical lights in the operating theatres were phased out and replaced with energy-efficient LED lights - Use of notices and signs to advocate energy saving and reduce idle consumption by unused electrical appliances - Setting air-conditioners to 26 degree Celsius - Green design to utilize natural light and facilitate air ventilation - Turning off non-essential lights during lunch breaks - Replacement of light bulbs with LED lights and utilize natural sunlight as feasible